usnistgov/nist-mud/README.md

 The following is common configuration for Demo and Test.
 The following describes how to exercise the MUD feature.

-#### Configure the emulation VM ####

-You will need an emulation Linux Virtual machine that runs mininet.

-In order for DNS to work on mininet hosts you should not be using local caching.
-Edit /etc/NetworkManager/NetworkManager.conf and comment out.

-We will start our own dnsmasq for testing.

-        #dns=dnsmasq

-Edit /etc/dnsmasq.conf.

-        no-hosts
-        addn-hosts=/etc/dnsmasq.hosts
-        dhcp-range=10.0.0.1,10.0.0.10,72h
-        dhcp-host=00:00:00:00:00:01,10.0.0.1
-        dhcp-host=00:00:00:00:00:02,10.0.0.2
-        dhcp-host=00:00:00:00:00:03,10.0.0.3

-Add a fake hosts in /etc/dnsmasq.hosts by adding the following lines:

-      203.0.113.13    www.nist.local
-      203.0.113.14    www.antd.local
-      203.0.113.15    printer.nist.local
-      127.0.0.1       dhcptest.nist.local

-Kill any existing instance of dnsmasq on the emulation VM.
-We will restart it in the test script.

-      sudo pkill dnsmasq

-If dnsmasq is running as a service, perform the following.

-      sudo sed -i 's/^dns=dnsmasq/#&/' /etc/NetworkManager/NetworkManager.conf
-      sudo service network-manager restart
-      sudo service networking restart
-      sudo killall dnsmasq

-Add the following line to /etc/resolv.conf on the emulation VM.

-      nameserver 10.0.0.5

-### Configure the SDN Controller (OpenDaylight)  Host ###

-Add the following to /etc/hosts on your *controller* host so that the java library can look up our fake hosts.

-      203.0.113.13   www.nist.local
-      203.0.113.14   www.antd.local
-      203.0.113.15   printer.nist.local
-      127.0.0.1      dhcptest.nist.local

-(We will run the "manufacturer server" on 127.0.0.1 on the controller host.)

 ### DEMO ###